RohanAlexander/telling_stories_with_data/_book/89-concluding.md

 And so, my specific issue is that people think that statistics is a recipe to be followed.
 They think that because that's how they are trained especially in social sciences like political science and economics, and that's what is rewarded.
 But that's not what these methods are.
 Instead, statistics is a collection of different instruments that let us look at our data in a certain way.
 I think that we need a revolution here, not a metaphorical tucking in of one's shirt.

-4. How do we teach this stuff?
+**4. How do we teach this stuff?**

+**5. To what extent is any of this an issue? **

+Bring up Nick’s paper and say, but we basically just have now idea.